 As for hard shell kayaks, they need a large space for storage.
 They should be stored indoors, whether in your garage or basement.
 To protect your fishing kayak from outside elements, and dust, you can get a kayak cover or a tarp.
 Also, keep it away from the moist area in your house.
 This can promote mold and cause external damage to your kayak.

-You should also know how to properly store your kayak.
+You should also know how to store your kayak properly.
 Do not place your kayak on its side.
 It can deform or cause dents on the sides.
 Avoid hanging your kayak through its handles or by the scupper holes.
 This will distort the kayak hull and deform the kayak’s shape.

 If you’re storing your fishing kayak outside, try to find a shaded area.
 Remember to keep the kayak away from UV rays, moisture, and extreme temperatures.
 These elements can degrade or deform your kayak‘s hull in the long run.

 The best beginner fishing kayak will fit your needs.
 Be sure to look for the accessories you want and keep a budget in mind.
-There are different fishing kayaks, so you have a lot of options available.
+There are different fishing kayaks, so you have many options available.

 I hope this guide has been helpful and you can get on the water soon.
 When you find the perfect fishing kayak, I’m sure you will enjoy the water as much as we do.
 Remember to always wear a life jacket.